-What are distributed energy resources and how can they reduce industrial power bills?
+What are distributed energy resources and how do they reduce industrial power bills?

 SAGE Automation , 6 September 2018 (9 min read)